samar-hassan/Chattin/README.md

 5. Configure database

-    create a file named local_settings.py in the config/settings folder and add following lines:
+    create a postgresql database named chattin and then create a file named local_settings.py in the config/settings folder and add following lines:
     ```python
         DATABASES = {
             'default': {